Malcolm Brogdon: Indiana Pacers (2019–2022)

-Boston Celtics (2022–present)
+Boston Celtics (2022–2023)

-On July 9, 2022, Brogdon was traded to the Boston Celtics in exchange for Aaron Nesmith, Daniel Theis, Nik Stauskas, Malik Fitts, Juwan Morgan, and a 2023 first round draft pick.
+On July 9, 2022, Brogdon was traded to the Boston Celtics in exchange for Aaron Nesmith, Daniel Theis, Nik Stauskas, Malik Fitts, Juwan Morgan, and a 2023 first-round draft pick.
 Brogdon had been given the choice to be traded to the Celtics or the Toronto Raptors.
-On October 18, Brogdon had 16 points off the bench in his debut for his new team in a 126–117 win over the Philadelphia 76ers.
-On January 14, Brogdon scored a season-high 30 points on 11-of-17 shooting from the field and 4-of-6 from 3-point range against the Charlotte Hornets.
+For the first time in his career, Brogdon chose to accept a bench role as the Celtics' sixth man.
+On October 18, he had 16 points off the bench in his debut for his new team in a 126–117 win over the Philadelphia 76ers.
+On January 14, 2023, Brogdon scored a season-high 30 points on 11-of-17 shooting from the field and 4-of-6 from three-point range against the Charlotte Hornets.
+On April 20, he was named the NBA Sixth Man of the Year.
+During the Eastern Conference Finals against the Miami Heat, Brogdon played through an arm injury that was later revealed to be a partial tear of a tendon in his right elbow.

+On June 21, 2023, it was reported that Brogdon would be sent to the Los Angeles Clippers in a three-team trade involving the Washington Wizards.
+However, reports later that day stated that the trade had fallen through, largely due to the Clippers raising concerns about Brogdon's injury status.
+In the following months, reports came out stating that Brogdon was unhappy with the Celtics due to his involvement in the failed trade.
+Celtics head coach Joe Mazzulla stated that the team was going through a "healing process" with Brogdon.

+Portland Trail Blazers (2023–2024)

+On October 1, 2023, Brogdon, along with Robert Williams III and two future first-round draft picks, was traded to the Portland Trail Blazers in exchange for Jrue Holiday.
+On October 25, Brogdon made his Blazers debut, putting up 20 points in a 123–111 loss to the Los Angeles Clippers.

+Washington Wizards (2024–2025)

+On July 6, 2024, Brogdon, along with the 14th pick in the 2024 NBA draft (Bub Carrington), a 2029 first-round pick swap, and two second-round picks, were traded to the Washington Wizards in exchange for Deni Avdija.

+After signing with the New York Knicks on a training camp deal, Brogdon ultimately decided to retire from basketball on October 15, 2025, which he announced through ESPN.

 National team career

 Brogdon represented the United States national team at the 2015 Pan American Games, where he won a bronze medal.